-Update: as of July 8, 2018: Red Plum is now known as Retail Me Not, but the link above is still valid.
+Red Plum is now known as Retail Me Not, but the link above is still valid.

-Phone Books – who even uses these?
+Paper Phone Books – does anyone even use these?

 Data Brokers – selling your address without your consent

-LexisNexis is a data broker, which sells YOUR information to many other companies.
+This is a data broker, which sells YOUR information to many other companies.
 They do remove consumers upon request.
 Their site claims opting out will prevent your name and address from being used in unsolicited communications from DirectLink and Market Magnifier and its customers (other marketing companies).

-- You can opt-out of a ton of direct-mailing companies who purchase names and addresses from the Direct Marketing Association.
+- You can opt-out of hundreds of direct-mailing companies who purchase names and addresses from the Direct Marketing Association.

 For long-term maintenance, use Catalog Choice.

-After setting up your free account, you can add multiple names/addresses to your Profile.
-You can search for almost ANY catalog or mass-mailing company and send a request to that company to remove you from their list.
+- Once you get things set up, then you can search for almost ANY catalog, charity or mass-mailing company and send a quick request to that company to remove you from their list.

-I’ve been doing this for the past couple of months and the flood of catalogs has gone down drastically.
+- I’ve been doing this for the past couple of months and the flood of catalogs has gone down drastically.